Kathal Khada Masala Recipe

-Kathal ki Sabji with Khada Masala is a simple yet very flavorful recipe made using whole spices and raw Jackfruit.
-Here is how to make Kathal ki Sabji Recipe.
+Kathal Khada Masala is a simple yet flavorful recipe made using whole spices and raw Jackfruit.
+Here is how to make it.

-Kathal ki Sabji is a delicious sabzi made from raw jackfruit. people have different styles to make it, but I always make it with lots of whole spices and onion, just like my mom.
+Kathal Khada Masala is a delicious sabzi made from raw jackfruit.
+People have different styles for making it, but I always make it with lots of whole spices and onions, just like my mom.

 Ingredients